BrittanyMel/INSE-COURSEWORK/README.md

   3. Copy the sql code from the sql folder into your mysql server to create the database.

   4. node app.js

+  5. Enter IP address and local host to load website into browser.